MCDOWELL COUNTY TRANSIT POLICY

 Procedures for violations of these rules are as follows:

-First incident: When a passenger’s behavior disrupts the driver or other passengers, the Supervisor, or his/her designated official will speak privately with the passenger and the passenger’s sponsoring agency representative (if the passenger is a human service agency client) about his/her behavior.
-The Supervisor will state to the passenger the reason his/her behavior is objectionable and the steps the passenger must take to correct the behavior.
-The Supervisor will also provide a written warning to the passenger.
+First incident: Passenger’s whose behavior disrupts the driver or other passengers will be spoken to privately by the Director, or the designated official ( if the passenger is a human service agency client).
+The Director will state to the passenger the reason their behavior is objectionable and the steps the passenger must take to correct the behavior.
+The Director will also provide a written warning to the passenger.

-Second incident: If the passenger continues his/her disruptive behavior, the Supervisor will speak with the passenger and the passenger’s sponsoring agency representative (if the passenger is a human agency client) a second time.
-During this conversation, the passenger will be notified of a second written warning stating the reasons his/her behavior is objectionable and the steps he/she must take to correct the behavior.
-The warning will also state that at this time there is a suspension of privileges to ride the transportation system for 30 days.
+Second incident:In the event the passenger continues their disruptive behavior, the Director will speak with the passenger and the passenger’s sponsoring agency representative (if the passenger is a human agency client) a second time.
+During this conversation, the passenger will be notified of a second written warning explaining the reasons their behavior is objectionable.
+The warning will also state the steps the passenger must take to correct their behavior.
+In addition, it will indicate that the rider’s privileges to use the transportation system will be suspended for 30 days.

 The McDowell County Transit reserves the right to exceed the above violation procedures, including calling the police and having a disruptive passenger removed, should it become necessary for the safety of the driver and/or other passengers.
 Also McDowell County Transit reserves the right to forego the warning policy and automatically suspend a passenger upon a first incident violation.